proses92/java-bootcamp/README.md

 # Java BootCamp base folders layout

-Please, use this repository as a base for you training phase.
+Please, use this repository as a base for your training.
 The idea is to fork this project so everyone use the same folder structure for the exercises.

-It's extremelly important to keep the key points easy to be verified by the reviewers, so **don't mix the key points with the rest of the exercises**

 # Material

 ## Index